 Sunglasses are measured by three aspects; lens width, bridge width and temple length.
 Usually labelled on the inner temples (arms) of your frame, these measurements are in millimetres and may be separated by a small square, dash or space.
 Eg: 63 [] 18 145.

-How do I know what sunglasses fit my face?
+How do I know my sunglasses size?

 Face size (cm) |